dannierl/Video-Frame-Interpolation/proposal.md

 Our neural network can be trained using widely available video data, which provides a sufficiently large training dataset.
 The main advantages of our method are:
 1. It achieves better transformation learning and better results;
 2. It learns models can learn on their own, while traditional video compression work requires a lot of manual design.
-The disadvantage of this method is: it requires a large amount of graphics memory.
+However, there is a disadvantage of generating large kernel for each pixel that it requires huge amount of graphics memory.

 ## Steps